DemetrianTitus/Machine-Vision---YOLOv8/Preparing_data.md

 ## Step 7: Convert Classes to `yolo` Format

-Run the following command to convert annotations to the .yolo format:
+Run the following command to `convert annotations` to the `yolo` format:

 ```bash
 python convert_annotations.py